 Are you ready for the BEST Vegan Chocolate Chip Pancakes that are perfect for two?!
-If so, I have you covered with these 10-ingredient whole wheat vegan pancakes that also happen to be refined sugar-free.
-No dairy & no eggs are needed to make the most fluffy homemade chocolate chip pancakes!
+If so, I have you covered with these 10-ingredient homemade vegan pancakes that also happen to be refined sugar-free, eggless, & dairy-free too!

 While I may not have grown up in a family of chefs, one thing we absolutely did right was chocolate chip pancakes on the weekend.
 When I think of my childhood, I will always remember waking up on Sundays and begging my Dad to make us pancakes.